 fR; i = mass fraction of TSP from road surface wear that can be attributed to particle size class i.

-The detailed methodology only provides a mass-weighted size classification of road surface wear particles based on the work of Klimont et al. (2002).
+The detailed methodology only provides a mass-weighted size classification of road surface wear particles and is independent of speed.
 Preliminary TSP emission factors for road surface wear are shown in Table 3–8.
 These TSP values should correspond to primary particles from road surface wear, but they are based on limited information and are highly uncertain.
 The mass fraction of TSP in the different particle size classes is shown in Table 3–9.

 Table 3-8 TSP emission factors from road surface wear